-Executive Employment Agreements
+CEO Executive Employment Agreement

-In May 2022, the Company entered into executive employment agreements with each of Brent C. Bruun, Roger A. Kuebel, Felise Feingold and Robert Balog in order to retain their services and provide them with certain benefits in the event that the Company terminates the executive's employment without cause (as defined in the agreement) or the executive terminates his or her employment for good reason (as defined in the agreement) (either such termination, a "Qualifying Termination"), including following a change of control.
-The terms of the agreements are substantially identical except as to title, salary, target bonus and reporting responsibilities.
-The agreements provided that, if the executive continued to serve as an employee through December 31, 2022 (the "Retention Date"), the Company would pay the executive a retention bonus equal to 75% of the executive's base salary on the agreement date, and the Company would accelerate the vesting of the executive's equity awards that would otherwise have vested in the twelve months after the Retention Date.
+In May 2022, the Company entered into an executive employment agreement with Brent C. Bruun in order to retain his services and provide him with certain benefits in the event that the Company terminates his employment without cause (as defined in the agreement) or Mr. Bruun terminates his employment for good reason (as defined in the agreement) (either such termination, a "Qualifying Termination"), including following a change in control.
+The agreement provided that, if Mr. Bruun continued to serve as an employee through December 31, 2022 (the "Retention Date"), the Company would pay him a retention bonus equal to 75% of his base salary on the agreement date, and the Company would accelerate the vesting of his equity awards that would otherwise have vested in the twelve months after the Retention Date.